kellysylvia77/HyperUFG/Readme.md

+# When Hypergraph Meets Heterophily: New Benchmark Datasets and Baseline
-# This is the official repository for the paper "When Hypergraph Meets Heterophily: New Benchmark Datasets and Baseline" (Submitted to AAAI 2025).
+This is the official repository for the paper "When Hypergraph Meets Heterophily: New Benchmark Datasets and Baseline" (Submitted to AAAI 2025).